- Status of community water fluoridation in Wisconsin

 - Wisconsin fluoridation plan

-For more than 68 years, community water fluoridation has proven to be a safe, effective and economical way to prevent tooth decay.
+For over 70 years, community water fluoridation has proven to be a safe, effective and economical way to prevent tooth decay.

-The Wisconsin Dental Association and its more than 3,000 dentist and dental hygiene members are committed to promoting quality oral health care and support community water fluoridation.
+The Wisconsin Dental Association and its more than 3,000 member dentist and dental hygienists are committed to promoting quality oral health care and support community water fluoridation.

-Learn more about how community water fluoridation is a cornerstone to good overall health and see a list of the largest cities in the United States that fluoridate their water systems.
+Learn more about how community water fluoridation is a cornerstone to good overall health:

 The federal government recommends communities continue adding fluoride to drinking water due to its public health benefits.
-The proposed decrease in the recommended level is not related to any health concern, but simply minimizes individuals’ chances of developing cosmetic white lines or streaks on the teeth.
+The decrease in the recommended level is not related to any health concern.

 The WDA continues to work collaboratively with Wisconsin’s Division of Public Health, the Wisconsin Oral Health Coalition and the American Dental Association to counter objections to water fluoridation with strong public health messages.

-A WDA dentist leader and staff member worked with dental, drinking water and fluoridation experts on the Wisconsin Fluoridation Plan Advisory Committee.
+A WDA dentist leader and WDA staff members worked with dental, drinking water and fluoridation experts on the Wisconsin Advisory on Fluoridation Committee.
 This group provided guidance and advice for a statewide fluoridation plan issued in fall 2010.

 - It reduces the amount of acid produced by bacteria that can decay teeth.